collerek/ormar/docs/signals.md

     *  bulk operations (`QuerySet.bulk_create` and `QuerySet.bulk_update`) as they are designed for speed.

-    *  queryset table level operations (`QuerySet.update` and `QuerySet.delete`) as they run on the underlying tables (more lak raw sql update/delete operations) and do not have specific instance.
+    *  queryset table level operations (`QuerySet.update` and `QuerySet.delete`) as they run on the underlying tables (more like raw sql update/delete operations) and do not have specific instance.

 ### pre_save